DevOps-Represent/devopsgirls-bootcamp3/3-1-CodeStar-EC2.md

 ![Save index.html file](/images/3-1-ec2-static-site/11_saveindex.png)

 ### 5. Push changes to CodeCommit Repo
 5.1.
 In your command terminal, navigate to the home (root) directory of your CodeCommit repository on your workstation.
-For example:
+This is the directory that you cloned from the CodeCimmit Git repository in step For example:
-`cd C:\sallytran`
+`cd C:\code\sallytran`
 5.2.
 'Add' the modified files to be ready for git commit.
 Enter this command:
 `git add .`
 5.3.
 Commit the changes to your local git repository, including a comment.
 Enter this command: